Amidst Taliban takeover, climate change could drive conflict | DW | 30.08.2021

 "If you look at some of the predictions for Afghanistan in the future, this (climate change) is going to be something that will be a constraint ...
 A Taliban government is going to have to deal with it if they want to see a more peaceful and a more secure Afghanistan, which can feed its people," he said.

-Even under one of the UN's more optimistic scenarios for reducing greenhouse gas emissions, Afghanistan will likely continue to warm by at least a further 1.5 C by 2050.
+Even under one of the UN's more optimistic scenarios for reducing greenhouse gas emissions, Afghanistan will likely continue to warm by at least a further 1.5 degrees Celsius by 2050.
 That level of warming would still further decrease the amount of snow available to feeds rivers, making water even scarcer.

 While drought will be even likelier, so too will extreme rainfall over short periods, increasing the chances of deadly landslides in the mountainous country.
 And years of war have robbed Afghanistan of the ability to build capacity to adapt and protect its population.